atomix/atomix/README.md

 ```

 ## Built-in endpoints
-CopyCat also provides a couple of built-in endpoints via the `copycat-vertx`
+Copycat also provides a couple of built-in endpoints via the `copycat-vertx`
 project.
 In order to use Vert.x endpoints, you must add the `copycat-vertx`
 project as a dependency.